TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 Negative 3: Create Another Root CA / Trust Anchor to be Used in the Invalid Trust Relationship Test
 ---------------------------------------------------------------------------------------------------

-1. Close the leaft node dialoge if certGen.sh, and the restart it.
+1. Close the leaf node dialog if certGen.sh, and the restart it.

 2. Enter the appropriate values for the CA you are creating in the certGen tool following the example shown in the figure below.
 You only need to create one CA.